Conference Schedule

 The North Carolina Audiology Association is approved by the American Academy of Audiology to offer Academy CEUs for this activity.
 The program is worth a maximum of 0.10 CEUs.
 Academy approval of this continuing education activity is based on course content only and does not imply endorsement of course content, specific products, or clinical procedure, or adherence of the event to the Academy's Code of Ethics.
 Any views that are presented are those of the presenter/CE Provider and not necessarily of the American Academy of Audiology.

-- Speaker: Vanessa Roddenberry, PhD, HSP-P
+- Speaker: Sherri Smith, PhD, CCC-A

 Learning Objectives: